AlexProgrammerDE/balena-sound/README.md

 * GPIO17= Volume up
 * GPIO27= Bluetooth discovery and play/pause/resume music
 * GPIO22= Volume down
+* GPIO10= Next track
+* GPIO9= Previous track

-If you don´t like these gpio pins you can set others manually with `VOLUME_UP_GPIO` `VOLUME_DOWN_GPIO` or/and `BLUETOOTH_GPIO` to another gpio.
+If you don´t like these gpio pins you can set others manually with `VOLUME_UP_GPIO`, `VOLUME_DOWN_GPIO`, `NEXT_GPIO`, `PREVIOUS_GPIO` or/and `BLUETOOTH_GPIO` to another gpio.
 The value should be something like `17` or `27`(The number should be the one of the gpio and not of the pin!).

-#### What happens if the button gets pressed?
+#### What happens if a button gets pressed?

 If you press the volume up/down button the balenaSound device will send (If a phone is connected.) a command to the connected device device, which turns the output volume of the phone higher/lower.
+If you press the next/previous button the balenaSound device will play the next/previous track (If a phone is connected.).
 The bluetooth button is a little bit more complex.
 You can press or hold it.
 There is a integrated timer which counts how long the bluetooth button is pressed.
 If it is pressed the timer is set to `1`.
 It waits one secound and if it you keep holding it it is set to `2`.
 Then it waits again one secound and if it is until then keeped pressed the value is set to `3`. `3` is the maximum and it waits until you release the button.
 Here is what happens:

 * **1:** The music gets played/paused/resumed
 * **2:** The music gets played/paused/resumed